+David Crane

-David CraneAge 55 Nuclear Oversight Committee
+Age 56 Nuclear Oversight Committee

 Mr. Crane has served as the President, Chief Executive Officer and a director of NRG since December 2003.
+Mr. Crane has also served as President, Chief Executive Officer and Chairman of NRG Yield, Inc. since December 2012.
 Prior to joining NRG, Mr. Crane served as Chief Executive Officer of International Power plc, a UK-domiciled wholesale power generation company, from January 2003 to November 2003, and as Chief Operating Officer from March 2000 through December 2002.
-Mr. Crane was Senior Vice President - Global Power New York at Lehman Brothers Inc., an investment banking firm, from January 1999 to February 2000, and was Senior Vice President - Global Power Group, Asia (Hong Kong) at Lehman Brothers from June 1996 to January 1999.
+Mr. Crane was Senior Vice President - Global Power Group, New York at Lehman Brothers Inc., an investment banking firm, from January 1999 to February 2000, and was Senior Vice President - Global Power Group, Asia (Hong Kong) at Lehman Brothers from June 1996 to January 1999.
 Mr. Crane was also a director of El Paso Corporation from December 2009 to May 2012.

 As Chief Executive Officer of the Company, Mr. Crane provides the Board with management's perspective regarding the Company's day-to-day operations and overall strategic plan.
-His extensive leadership experience enables Mr. Crane to play a key role in all matters involving our Board and act as the head of management to the independent directors of the Board.
-In addition, having recently served as a director of El Paso Corporation, Mr. Crane is able to contribute an additional perspective from the energy industry.
+His extensive leadership experience enables Mr. Crane to play a key role in all matters involving our Board and act as the representative of management to the independent directors of the Board.
+In addition, having served as a director of El Paso Corporation, Mr. Crane is able to contribute an additional perspective from the energy industry.

-Terry G. Dallas

-Audit Committee

-Nuclear Oversight Committee

-Nuclear Oversight Subcommittee
+Terry G. Dallas Age 64 Audit Committee Nuclear Oversight Committee Nuclear Oversight Subcommittee